 The chip in a credit card is a microprocessor, or tiny computer, that makes a credit card transaction more secure.
-These chips, also called EMV chips, contain an embedded microchip that generate a unique code that represents a single transaction each time you “dip” your card into a payment terminal.
+These chips, also called EMV chips, generate a unique code each time you “dip” your card into a payment terminal or tap to pay.
 Once used, the code - also called a “token” - cannot be used for a future transaction.
 So if a fraudster attempted to intercept your chip transaction, they wouldn’t get anything of value.

 Physically, EMV chips are made of very thin layers of glass with small circuits embedded between them.
 The layers are then bonded with a gold or silver contact pad, which also serves as a protective layer.
 So the chip itself is actually hidden behind the gold or silver layer you see on the front of the card.
 The chips aren’t much different from card to card, and all are capable of generating the unique (or “dynamic”) transaction codes.